 The Friends of the Rec continued its fundraising efforts in the summer of 2006 and since then a further £50,000 has been raised to improve Recreation Ground facilities – most notably the Rec Outdoor Gym and the complete redevelopment of the Recreation Ground Play Area.
 The enlarged play area opened in June 2010.

 The Friends staged the first Bonfire Burn 10k in November 2011, which was expected to be a small running event but nearly 750 runners took part in a memorable event.
-In the last five years numbers have continued to increase and the Bonfire Burn 10k has become one of the District’s largest sporting events with over 1,000 runners in 2017.
+In the last seven years numbers have continued to increase and the Bonfire Burn 10k has become one of the District’s largest sporting events with over 1,000 runners in 2017.

 2014 saw the first Flaming June Half Marathon held on a glorious sunny Sunday 1st June with over 650 runners running on the day.
 In September 2014 on a Friday evening 250 people saw the moving film ‘Warhorse‘ on a giant outdoor film screen on the Recreation Ground.
 The Autumn of 2015 saw the innovation of the Strawberry 50 Community Cycling Event with the Friends working in partnership with Histon & Impington Bicycle Club.
 The Strawberry 50 saw a choice of three routes for all types of cyclist and families and over 500 rode in the first event.

 In addition to community fundraising the Friends have developed a range of new sports and exercise activities for all ages over the last decade in line with the charity’s objectives.
 It started with a weekly Pilates class and the portfolio of exercise and activity classes has grown each year.
-With the continued involvement of the Village Older Persons Coordinator, Jean Newman, the numbers of older people attending has steadily increased.
+With the continued involvement of the now retired Village Older Persons Coordinator, Jean Newman, the numbers of older people attending has steadily increased.

-The Friends helped set up HI Runners in 2014 and this is now a separate affiliated running club.
-In March 2014 the members of the charity decided to change the objectives of the charity to include helping the development of the potential community park project on the Bypass Farm site in the North of Histon and to change the charity name from Friends of Histon & Impington Recreation Ground to Friends of Histon & Impington Recreation, to reflect the wider objectives of the charity.
+In April 2018 the members of the charity decided to change the objectives of the charity to include helping the development of the potential community park project on Milton Road, Impington and to change the charity name from Friends of Histon & Impington Recreation Ground to Friends of Histon & Impington Recreation, to reflect the wider objectives of the charity.